Considerate Passenger Policies

 To Request On-Demand Pick-Up

-Call the Gold Country Stage office (477-0103 ext.
-0) AT LEAST 60 MINUTES PRIOR TO THE DESIRED STOP TIME TO INSURE A RIDE.
+Call the Nevada County Connects office (477-0103 ext.
+0) AT LEAST 60 MINUTES PRIOR TO THE DESIRED STOP TIME TO ENSURE A RIDE.

 REQUESTS PRIOR TO 7:00 AM must be made by calling the office prior to 7:00 PM the day before.